Yin and Yang

 ETYMOLOGY & ORIGIN

 The Chinese character 阴 (Yīn) originally depicted the shady side of a hill — dark, cool, and receptive.
 The character 阳 (Yáng) depicted the sunny side — bright, warm, and active.
-This seemingly simple geographic observation became the most powerful conceptual framework in East Asian civilization.
+This seemingly simple geographic observation became one of the most influential conceptual frameworks in East Asian civilization.

 The earliest systematic treatment of Yin-Yang philosophy appears in the I Ching (Book of Changes), where the entire cosmos is described through permutations of solid Yang lines (⚊) and broken Yin lines (⚋).
 These two symbols, combined in groups of three (trigrams) and six (hexagrams), generate all 64 possible states of existence — a binary system that predates Leibniz's mathematical binary by nearly 3,000 years.